© Choregies d'Orange

 Summer is in full swing in Provence and there are lots of events to enjoy during your visit.

 Take a look at our pick of the best places to be in Provence in August.

 What's the weather like in Provence in August?

 August remains extremely hot and busy in Provence.
 Average temperatures generally sit between a low of 18ºC in the evenings and a high of 28ºC during the day, with an average of 23ºC.
 There is very little chance of rain and the sun shines for roughly 10 hours a day, with sunrise around 06:45 and sunset around 20:30.
 You get the picture: it's pretty warm - day and night!

 What's on in Provence in August?

-The International Piano Festival takes place in La Roque d'Antheron, in the grounds of Chateau Florans.
+Then you have the International Piano Festival that takes place in La Roque d'Antheron, in the grounds of Chateau Florans.

 If dance music is more your thing, do not miss this event where DJs play live sets in Salon de Provence: Du Son au Balcon.

 Music and Theatre